kuntu/gl2vec/README.md

 # gl2vec
-graphlet to vector: a graph/network feature representation for machine learning
+graphlet to vector: a feature representation for graph/network in machine learning